TheWeepingWill/Epicodus/README.md

    4: Check the Project list below to see if there are any specific instructions
       for the program you are going to run

-      A: If there are follow the instructions
+      A: If there are specific instructions follow those instructions

       B: If not then continue to step 5